 Where to Buy

 In Toronto, my favourite art supply shop is Above Ground.
 I go to the downtown location, next to OCAD.
 Curry's and DeSerres are also good.
 All three stores generally have enthusiastic and knowledgeable staff who can help you with your selections and are often eager to hear about your projects and give advice and ideas.
-Michael's is okay for some things, but their selection is not great when it comes to fine art supplies.
+(Michael's has some good stuff, but their selection is not great when it comes to fine art supplies.)